-issues and challenges based on the Federal Juvenile Delinquency Act.
-For instance, under this act, which sets forth the procedures governing federal juvenile adjudications, it is required that all records regarding juvenile proceedings remain confidential.
-However, several courts have held that requiring juveniles who are adjudicated delinquent in federal court to register as sex offenders does not violate the act's confidentiality provisions.
+issues and challenges based on the Federal Juvenile Delinquency Act (FJDA).
+For instance, under the FJDA, which sets forth the procedures governing federal juvenile adjudications, it is required that all records regarding juvenile proceedings remain confidential.
+However, several courts have held that requiring juveniles who are adjudicated delinquent in federal court to register as sex offenders does not violate FJDA's confidentiality provisions.
+70